Last Updated on March 1, 2026 by Maged kamel

 LRFD and ASD values for Critical stress for solved problem 4-9-Use Table 4-1.

-We can use Table 4-1, from the construction manual -14, and specification AISC 360-10.
-The table will give the value of the available strength for both LRFD and ASD designs.
+We can use Table 4-1 from the construction manual 14 and Specification AISC 360-10.
+The Table will provide the available strength values for both LRFD and ASD designs.
 The controlling parameter is based on the (Kl) in the x-direction=11.41 feet—the value of phi*Pn=615.18 kips for the LRFD design.

-For the ASD design, the value of Pn/Ω =410 kips by using interpolation, please refer to the following slide image.
+For the ASD design, the value Pn/Ω = 410 kips was obtained via interpolation; please refer to the following slide.

 LRFD and ASD values for Critical stress for solved problem 4-9-Table 4-22.

-We can use Table 4-22, from the construction manual -14, and specification AISC 360-10.
-The table will give the value of the critical stress for both LRFD and ASD designs.
+We can use Table 4-22 from the construction manual-14 and Specification AISC 360-10.
+The table will provide the critical stress values for both LRFD and ASD designs.
 The controlling parameter is based on the (Kl/r) in the y-direction.

-We have estimated the controlling value of Kl/r as equal to 54.44.
+We have estimated the controlling value of Kl/r to be 54.44.
 The factored LRFD value for Fcr can be computed from Table 4-22, phi*Fcr=36.24 ksi.
 We will multiply by gross area, phi*Pn=616.08 kips

 The factored ASD value for Fcr can be computed from Table 4-22, (1/Ω )*Fcr=24.09 ksi.
 We will multiply by gross area, (1/Ω )*Pn=409.53 kips.